 Moving Heavy Objects

 We have designed systems for moving dockside cranes and other objects.
-We are familiar with and routinely design schemes that incorporate dollies, air or Teflon pad skid systems, and Hilman rollers.
+We are familiar with and design schemes that incorporate dollies and heavy haul trailers, air or Teflon pad skid systems, and Hilman rollers.
 We design crane move systems that lift and move cranes with little out-of-service time for the crane.

 Liftech offers consulting services to contractors specializing in heavy rigging and iron work.
 We help with modifying cranes, repairing damaged cranes, skidding or rolling heavy objects, securing large structures for sea transportation, and designing lifting and erection schemes.